Exploiting Low Scanwidth to Resolve Soft Polytomies

 We say that $D$ is \emph{weakly connected} if the underlying graph of $D$ is connected.
 The result of removing $v$ from $D$ is denoted $D - v$.
 We also use the notation $D - U$ when removing a set of vertices $U$ from $D$.
 If a digraph $D'$ can be obtained by removing vertices and arcs from $D$, then $D'$ is a \emph{subdigraph} of $D$, denoted $D' \subseteq D$, and $D'$ is called \emph{leaf-monotone} if, additionally, $L(D')\subseteq L(D)$.
-The subdigraph \emph{induced} by a non-empty set $U \subseteq V$ is $D[U] \ceq (U, A \cap \binom{U}{2})$.
+The subdigraph \emph{induced} by a non-empty set $U \subseteq V$ is $D[U] \ceq (U, \{(u, v) \in A \mid u, v \in U\})$.
 When \emph{subdividing} an arc $(u, v) \in A$ with a new vertex $w \notin V$, the arc $(u, v)$ is removed from $D$, while the vertex $w$ and the arcs $(u, w)$ and $(w, v)$ are added.
 The inverse operation, removing~$w$ with its incident arcs and adding $(u, v)$, is called \emph{suppression} of $w$.
 When \emph{contracting} $(u, v)$, the parents of $v$, except for $u$, become parents of $u$, and the children of $v$, except for possibly $u$, become children of $u$; the vertex $v$ and its incident arcs are then removed.
 If $D$ can be obtained from a digraph $D'$ by subdividing arcs, then $D$ is a \emph{subdivision} of $D'$.
-The \emph{union} of two digraphs $D$ and $D'$ is $D \cup D' \ceq (V(D) \cup V(D'), A(D) \cup A(D'))$.
+The \emph{union} of two digraphs $D$ and~$D'$ is $D \cup D' \ceq (V(D) \cup V(D'), A(D) \cup A(D'))$.
 A \emph{directed acyclic graph} (DAG) is a digraph without directed cycles.
 An \emph{out-tree} is a rooted DAG in which every vertex has in-degree at most $1$.